shadowraven65/blueside/README.md

 ## Prerequisites
 - Docker installed on the host machine.
 - User added to the `docker` group (to run Docker commands without `sudo`).
+  - If you don't want to do this you can opt to run the whole program with `sudo`
 - VPN connection to the CTF environment (typically through `tun0` interface).

 ## Usage